Contact: Ling Woo Liu, lliu[at] sff.org

 “Last year, in the midst of the pandemic and the racial reckoning, we asked ourselves how we could do everything in our power to support Black communities, and communities of color,” says Retha Robinson, the foundation’s Koshland Program Director, who helped design the new initiative.
 “We call on other funders to apply a racial equity framework to their grantmaking and invest what’s needed so that Black communities can thrive — both now and in the future.”

-Bese Sake Capacity Building Initiative for Black-Led Organizations
+Bese Saka Capacity Building Initiative for Black-Led Organizations

 - Anti Police-Terror Project